signalfx/splunk-otel-collector/deployments/ansible/roles/splunk_otel_collector/README.md

   installed (**default:** `3.3.0` for Debian jessie, `3.7.1` for Debian stretch, and `4.1.1` for other distros`)

-- `fluentd_config`: Path to the fluentd config file on the remote host.
+- `splunk_fluentd_config`: Path to the fluentd config file on the remote host.
   (**default:** `/etc/otel/collector/fluentd/fluent.conf`)

-- `fluentd_config_source`: Source path to a fluentd config file on your control host that will be uploaded and set in place of `fluentd_config` on remote hosts.
-Can be used to submit a custom fluentd config, e.g. `./custom_fluentd_config.conf`. (**default:** `""` meaning that nothing will be copied and existing `fluentd_config` will be used)
+- `splunk_fluentd_config_source`: Source path to a fluentd config file on your control host that will be uploaded and set in place of `splunk_fluentd_config` on remote hosts.
+Can be used to submit a custom fluentd config, e.g. `./custom_fluentd_config.conf`. (**default:** `""` meaning that nothing will be copied and existing `splunk_fluentd_config` will be used)

-## Contributing

-Check [Contributing guidelines](./CONTRIBUTING.md) if you see something that needs to be improved in this Ansible role.